Next-ITS/next-its.github.io/docs/parameters.md

     a setting of `--min-score 80` should ensure over 99.99% precision.
     If you're working with shorter barcodes, such as 10 base pairs, consider reducing the minimum score for optimal results.
     For a more comprehensive information, check out [https://lima.how/faq/barcode-score.html](https://lima.how/faq/barcode-score.html).

-^3^:
-    Barcodes, which can also be referred to as adaptors, tags, indices, molecular identifiers (MIDs), come in various library designs.
-    At present, NextITS supports 4 barcoding schemes: dual-barcoding (symmetric, assymetric, or mixture of combinatorial tags) and single-barcoding.
-    For the dual-barcoding scheme, the amplicon should have the barcode on both ends of the amplicon.
-    An asymmetric design, where each side of the amplicon has a *different barcode pair*, is also supported.
-    For a comprehensive understanding of barcode designs, please visit [https://lima.how/barcode-design.html](https://lima.how/barcode-design.html).

 ### Quality filtering